Semantic-Layer/infernet-deploy-tutorial/README.md

-# Ritual Infernet Deployment Tutorial
+# Ritual Infernet Node Deployment Tutorial

 This repository provides a tutorial on deploying a Ritual Infernet node to Google Cloud.
 We will deploy the "hello-world" container located under `projects/hello-world/container`.